xpertbot/craft-wheelform/README.md

 If using getCrsfInput() make sure you are submitting it with the rest of your form.

 ### CSV Export
-CSV Exporter can be based on entry date, under Admin > Utilities > Form Export.
+CSV Exporter can be based on entry date, under Admin > Utilities > Form Tools.

 ### Custom Email Template
 Custom Twig templates can be used using these steps: